Both auditing and accounting are interlinked to a large extent.

 - Provide information to users to aid in rational decision-making

-- Ascertain the company’s ability to meet its liabilities in short-term (liquidity position) and long-term (solvency position)
+- Ascertain the company’s ability to meet its liabilities in the short-term (liquidity position) and long-term (solvency position)

 - Forecast future performance of the business based on past data and trends